lop-Louis/go-to-docs/docs/start-here/sli-states.md

 - [State visibility map](../runbooks/state-visibility.md) — Publish this table in your shared status doc.
 - [Transition operating promises](../runbooks/transition-operating-promises.md) — Define what happens when an SLI breaches.
-- [Release receipts](../receipts/index) — Note state changes when you tag a release.
+- [State ledger](../state/index.md) — Note state changes when you tag a release.